 Over the past 2 years, the AdWords platform has seen several enhancements that stem from Google’s increased adoption of machine learning.
 One of these, Target CPA bidding, aims to automatically optimize your bids to generate conversions within your CPA target.
 Using target CPA bidding you’re letting Google take the reins of bidding in individual ad auctions.
 If Google’s algorithm thinks the search query is more likely to lead to a conversion, you’re more likely to have a higher position.
-There are mixed feelings about using Target CPA bidding so let’s review the basics and why you would want to deploy in your campaigns.
+There are mixed feelings from our PPC management team about using Target CPA bidding so let’s review the basics and why you would want to deploy in your campaigns.

-Using historical information about your campaign and evaluating the contextual signals present at auction-time, Target CPA bidding automatically finds an optimal CPC bid for your ad each time it’s eligible to appear.
+Using historical information about your campaign and evaluating the contextual signals present at auction-time, Target CPA bidding automatically finds an optimal high CPC bid for your ads each time it’s eligible to appear.
 AdWords sets these bids to achieve an average CPA equal to your target across all ad groups and campaigns using this strategy.

 One important thing to keep in mind is that you can’t just start using Target CPA bidding right out of the gate with your AdWords account.